FAQ

 However, while those who are enjoying a spa day will be provided with at least a locker, it is usually best to leave valuable items – such as electronic devices and jewellery – at home.

 What is the difference between cabins and lockers?
 The most important thing is that there are no plain tickets without a locker or a cabin.
-Your bath entry comes with either of them.
-Both lockers and cab
+Your bath entry comes with either a gym style locker or a changing room style cubicle (cabin) of them.
+Both lockers and cabins are for storing your items, but cabins are smallish cubicles, where you can get changed too and even store a normal suitcase if your schedule requires so (best to avoid this scenario though, if you can).

 Pool in Gellert Spa Bath